 - Add more earthy red-colored foods to your meals, such as tomatoes, radishes, watermelons, peppers, and pomegranates.

 - Wear or keep red root chakra stones, such as fire agate, red jasper, and tiger’s eye.

 Sacral chakra alignment

-If your sacral chakra is unbalanced, you might feel out of touch emotionally or sensually and lack creativity, passion, and sexual desire.
-Typically, traumatic sexual or emotional experiences can shut this chakra down.
+If your sacral chakra is unbalanced, you might feel out of touch emotionally or sensually and lack creativity, passion, and physical desire.
+Typically, traumatic physical events or emotional experiences can shut this chakra down.
 Physically, you might feel lower back pain or develop issues with the spleen, kidney, or reproductive organs.

 To balance the sacral chakra: